kimbagira/website/README.md

 ## DESCRIPTION

-you have to enter your name
+you have to enter your name  and click on submit,after submiting you will get the username,profilephoto,repository,repositoryname,description,Date.